 How does the UK rate on this?

 The UK is a real problem, as is France.
 Between them, they have conducted more than 3,000 strikes.
 In 2017, most of those strikes were in urban areas.
-During the battle of Mosul, Michael Fallon put out a statement boasting that British aircraft had destroyed 750 targets inside Mosul, second only to the United States.
-And yet the UK claims zero civilian casualties from its strikes.
-The AP recently released a report suggesting that as many as 10,000 civilians died in Mosul – at least a third of them killed by air or artillery strikes.
+During the battle of Mosul, Michael Fallon put out a statement boasting that British aircrafts had destroyed 750 targets inside Mosul, second only to the United States.
+And yet, the UK claims zero civilian casualties from its strikes.
+The AP recently released a report suggesting that as many as 10,000 civilians died in Mosul—at least a third of them killed by air or artillery strikes.
 So something is clearly going very wrong with British monitoring of civilian harm.

 In terms of the raw numbers of casualties, just how bad was 2017?

 This has been a long, hot war.
 We're in the fourth year of the war on IS, and it’s still not over.
-More than 100,000 munitions have been dropped, more than 30,000 airstrikes and artillery strikes.
+More than 100,000 munitions have been dropped; there have been more than 30,000 airstrikes and artillery strikes.
 It’s a very intense war.
-It has seen the highest numbers of civilian casualties from Western actions – for the US and Australia – since Vietnam.
+It has seen the highest numbers of civilian casualties from Western actions—form the US and Australia—since Vietnam.
 For the British and European allies, probably the highest numbers of civilian casualties in a conflict they have been directly involved in since Korea.
 These are levels of civilian harm we have not seen in generations.

 Looking toward 2018, I assume there’s a predicted dip in civilian casualties with the effective end of the battles for the key urban IS strongholds?